Benjamin Vakil

 (Fig. 2) Me, dressed in a nun's habit, performing in the 2024 Gunn Choir/Staff Musical And Then There Were Nuns.

-I'm Benjamin Vakil, and I'm currently a first-year math major at the University of Connecticut (where I'm also pursuing a history minor).
+I'm Benjamin Vakil (Curriculum Vitae), and I'm currently a first-year math major at the University of Connecticut (where I'm also pursuing a history minor).
 I grew up in Stanford, California, where I attended Henry M. Gunn High School.
 Right now, I'm interested in diving deeper into algebra and number theory, including thinking about some hard problems in arithmetic geometry.
 During the summer of 2023, I attended the Ross Mathematics Program in Ohio (see Fig. 1).
+This summer I will be participating in the Tufts-VERSEIM REU where I will be working on the Graphs Defined on Groups project.

 I've been very passionate about math education; in my last two years of high school, I led a massive effort to reinstate Multivariable Calculus at Gunn and Paly (the two high schools in Palo Alto), as well as urging the school district to make higher level classes available to more students.
 We brought over 50 students to testify in favor of math in front of the school board and wrote an open letter that garnered almost 300 student signatures—I've linked some of the news coverage and articles we wrote here.
 I am always happy to talk to anybody (particularly students) about anything related to math or math education.
 Don't hesitate to reach out!